 If the overdose is primarily due to cocaine, it is important to get the person emergency services as soon as possible.
 Typically, the fastest way to do this is to call 9-1-1.

-How to Tell if Cocaine is Laced with Fentanyl
+How To Tell If Cocaine Is Laced With Fentanyl

 It is difficult to tell if cocaine has been laced with fentanyl, especially by looking at the drug.
-To help combat this growing problem, there are fentanyl test strips that can determine if fentanyl has been combined with the cocaine.
+To help combat this growing problem, there are fentanyl test strips that can determine if fentanyl has been combined with cocaine.

-Struggling with Cocaine or Opioid Addiction
+Treatment For Cocaine Or Opioid Addiction

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.